contagon/handbook/handbook/22-providing-for-temporal-needs.md

 #### 22.5.1.1 Assistance to Ward Members

 Generally, members who receive Church assistance should live in the ward boundaries and have their membership record in the ward.

-Assistance can be given regardless of whether the member regularly attends Church meetings or follows Church standards.
+Members receiving Church assistance should be making efforts to progress both temporally and spiritually.
+However, temporary assistance can be provided even if members do not yet attend Church meetings or follow Church standards.

 If a member recently moved into the ward, the bishop contacts the previous bishop to discuss the person’s situation before providing assistance.
 Bishops can also review any assistance given during the previous three years in the “[Finance](https://lcrf.churchofjesuschrist.org)” section of [LCR](https://lcr.churchofjesuschrist.org).